 If I could travel everyday, I would.

-I HAVE MENTIONED it on my previous post that I spent some time out of town visiting relatives and family friends I didn’t know about during this holiday break.
+I HAVE MENTIONED it on my previous post that I spent some time out of town visiting relatives and family friends I didn’t know about with my mom, my aunt and my brother during this holiday break.
 It wasn’t exactly planned that was why we only stayed overnight but it was one of my favourite overnights ever.

 The last time I visited this province was way back when I was little and I can barely remember the whole trip.
 So, when my mom told me that my aunt was inviting us to come with her, I immediately said OK.
 I mean, I could totally use some time to just be away from all the stress.